ScryEngineering/scrygroup.com/content/tutorial-pages/2019-03-25/guide-to-git-github-for-writers.md

 Merge your PR into an upstream (master) branch when your work is done.
 Anyone with push access to the repository can merge the PR.

-Make sure yours is a regular PR and not a draft - draft PRs can't be merged.
+Make sure yours is a regular PR and not a Draft - Draft PRs can't be merged.

 If for some reason, you don't want to merge the changes in your topic branch with the upstream branch, you can close your PR without merging.